codeberg-io/AppcoinsUnityPlugin/README.md

 See the "how to use" pdf file on how to integrate into your unity project.

-This plugin currently only support in-app billing, ads support is coming very soon.

-Stay tunned!
+The plugin supports in-app billing and proof of attention(POA) ads.